mavhungutrezzy/mavhungutrezzy/README.md

 👋 Hey there!
 I'm a Python backend developer who loves building scalable and performant web applications.

-🔨 I'm currently focusing on learning Angular to expand my front-end development skills and create more interactive user interfaces.
+🔨 I'm currently focusing on learning Angular and TypeScript to expand my front-end development skills and create more interactive user interfaces.

 💻 My areas of expertise include Python, Django, Flask, SQL, Docker, MongoDB, FastAPI and RESTful APIs.